FreddieHoy/Unbeatable-TicTacToe/readme.md

 #### Choosing which player can go first

-In order to incorporate the ability to play against a computer and to decide if player 1 was to go first or player 2 the start() and turn() functions were created.
+In order to incorporate the ability to play against a computer and to decide if player 1 or 2 was to go first, the start() and turn() functions were created.

-These functions take the inputs from the radio buttons on the front end using the DOM , creating the variables playerTurn, playerOneType and playerTwoType.
+These functions take the inputs from the radio buttons on the front end using the DOM, creating the variables playerTurn, playerOneType and playerTwoType.
 These variables which methods are called to make decisions as a human or computer.

 #### Minimax Recursive Function & computer logic

-The minimax recursive function is an algorithm set up to find the best move to allow the computer to win when possible and never loose.
+The minimax recursive function is an algorithm set up to find the best move for the computer.
+Meaning that the computer should never loose and win whenever possible.

 minimax() is a recursive function.
-The idea of the function is too look at all the possible routes that end with a 'terminal decision' and choose the route that is most likely to get to a positive one.
+The idea of the function is too look at all the possible routes that end with a 'terminal decision' and choose the route that is most likely to get to a positive outcome.

-This is complex algorithm and therefore I sorted out information to help understand it.
-I used [THIS](https://www.freecodecamp.org/news/how-to-make-your-tic-tac-toe-game-unbeatable-by-using-the-minimax-algorithm-9d690bad4b37/) resource to learn and help implement the function.
+This is complex algorithm and therefore I looked for online information to help understand it.
+I used [THIS](https://www.freecodecamp.org/news/how-to-make-your-tic-tac-toe-game-unbeatable-by-using-the-minimax-algorithm-9d690bad4b37/) resource / tutorial to learn and help implement the function.

 Implementing this logic to work took time.
-I restarted twice.
+I restarted twice by deleting the entire function.
 Both times because the function was being called too many times as I tried to implement it on my own.

-It worked in the end and I followed the tutorial much closer and tested the existing one on CodePen.
+It worked in the end and I followed the tutorial much closer and tested the existing one from the resource on CodePen.

 #### Improving the computation for minimax

 Having played the game myself and testing an online version of an unbeatable TicTacToe, it was known that the first best decision was always to go for the centre square.
 If the centre square was unavailable then the next best would be any corner.
 Corner 0 was selected.

-By noticing what the computers first turn was, it meant that 59705 calls of the minimax function were avoided for the first go.
+By noticing that the computers first turn was always the same (centre or corner), it meant that 59705 calls of the minimax function were avoided for the first go.
+Saving computation cost.

 #### Unit testing

 Unit Testing was done using Chai.

 The test were limited and did not cover the entire logic base.
-I struggled it test functions that mainly interacted with the DOM instead of handling the pure logic.
+I struggled it test functions that mainly interacted with the DOM, but was very successful with functions that handled the pure logic, taking in arguments and returning arrays or objects.

-Those functions that I was able to test I tired using Test Driven Development(TDD).
-The functions where this was most successful were:
+Those functions that I was able to test, I tired to use Test Driven Development(TDD).
+The functions that were successfully developed using TDD were:

-- winning()
 - checkWin()
 - checkDraw()